herodevs/cli/README.md

 We provide a Docker image that's pre-configured to run EOL scans.
 Based on [`cdxgen`](https://github.com/CycloneDX/cdxgen), it contains build tools for most project types and will provide best results when generating an SBOM.
 Use these templates to generate a report and save it to your CI job artifact for analysis and processing after your scan runs.

+**Note:** There is a potential to run into permission issues writing out the report to your CI runner.
+Please ensure that your CI runner is setup to have proper read/write permissions for wherever your output files are being written to.

 #### GitHub Actions

 ```yaml